Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Weak Hopf algebras

 Indeed, the computations in the last proof show that

 (and a similar identity involving $P_4$ and $P_3$) hence multiplying on the left by $Q_4$, this term also equals $Q_41\otimes\Delta\otimes 1(Q_3)$. \end{rem}

-\begin{defn} An algebra $A$ with coproduct $\Delta$ and counit $\varepsilon$ for which the projections $P$, $P_j$, $Q_j$, $j=3,4$, satisfy the requirements of the previous proposition is a weak quasi-bialgebra with associator $\Phi=Q_3P_3$ and will be called a be called a {\it w-bialgebra}.
+\begin{defn} An algebra $A$ with coproduct $\Delta$ and counit $\varepsilon$ for which the projections $P$, $P_j$, $Q_j$, $j=3,4$, satisfy the requirements of the previous proposition is a weak quasi-bialgebra with associator $\Phi=Q_3P_3$ and will be called a be called a {\it weak bialgebra}.

 \end{defn}